It’s very easy to judge another. Everyone does it.

 I did my best to apologize.
 Anger is often displaced.
 This was a good reminder for me.

 Triggers from others’ behaviors can cause us to react in unthinking ways.
+Even the nicest person can make this mistake.

 - Her reaction of barking at her Dad for being confused.